JerryI/wljs-docs/docs/frontend/Development/FAQ.md

 We initially experimented with the Jupyter API and later with Observable, but neither provided enough flexibility to implement syntax sugar, editable math expressions, and interactive output cells.
 Storing and rendering elements like interactive 3D plots with embedded JavaScript is particularly challenging.
 The official Wolfram Language Extension only supports rasterized static images as output.
 While it's possible to embed JavaScript in output cells, this approach is highly inefficient for dynamic evaluation.

 In contrast, WLJS stores raw Wolfram Language (WL) data in the notebook, which the frontend then interprets as plots or 2D/3D images.
 This increases file size but enables more functionality, such as panning or rotating a plot and adjusting some sliders entirely offline without a working kernel.

+### Why in Jupyter WL Extension this or that looks different
+The main difference between Jupyter and WLJS is that Jupyter rasterizes all plots into static images.
+(You can do that in WLJS too—just use [MMAView](frontend/Reference/GUI/MMAView.md)) In contrast, WLJS reimplements most graphical primitives one by one using JavaScript, SVG, custom WebGL shaders, and other technologies, allowing everything to run directly in the browser in-place.
+As a result, plots remain interactive and vector-based, fully compatible with features like [ManipulatePlot](frontend/Reference/Plotting%20Functions/ManipulatePlot.md) , [AnimatePlot](frontend/Reference/Plotting%20Functions/AnimatePlot.md), and more (see [Dynamics](frontend/Dynamics.md)).

 ### Summary of Limitations in Existing Solutions